THE FOLLOWING ARE COMMON QUESTIONS REGARDING HOMEBIRTH - THE ANSWERS GIVEN ARE SPECIFIC TO OUR PRACTICE

 We offer newborn vitamin K injection and eye ointment, and we give you resources for circumscision if you so desire.
 When we return to your home for the first 24-48 hour visit, we gather information in order to submit for the birth certificate; we perform the newborn metabolic screening (the heel stick); we perform CCHD (heart defect) screening; we collect footprints; and we again assess the baby's weight and health status.
 We also, of course, assess the mother.

 As stated, we make a visit to your home 24-48 hours after birth.
 In addition to basic mother and baby well-being, we assess breastfeeding.
 If there are struggles, we will recommend a lactation consult and referrals are given, If needed, we can return to check baby's weight.
 If all is going well at the 24-48 hour visit, we plan a return visit to your home at 1-2 weeks.
 At that visit the baby and mother are again assessed, and the baby is weighed.
 If further visits are needed, such as weight checks, those are scheduled.
 If all is progressing normally the family returns to our office for a 6 week postpartum visit.
-We then offer a return social visit at 3 months postpartum just to visit.
-We miss our families!
+Most of our families do not take their newborn to its care provider until after the 6 week postpartum visit.

 When you become our client, you have easy access to us by text or phone, or can email.
 We do ask that our time be respected and that non-emergent contact be kept between 9 am and 5 pm, Monday through Friday..